kenneth558/Expanded-thermostat-for-Arduinos-with-more-flash-available/README.md

 items stored to be unpredictably located, and I'd rather have that stable EEPROM location of 14 to store an upcoming EEPROM feature (probably user-defined pin names).

+Note that to convert an address stored spanning two locations, you consider the second location to be showing the number of times 256 can fit in the final number:  if location 13 has a 3, for example, that becomes 768 added to whatever value is in loation 12.